Ryo Yoshizawa

 Ryo Yoshizawa (吉沢 亮, Yoshizawa Ryō) is a Japanese actor.

-His breakthrough roles include Yūichi Katagiri in the Tomodachi Game live-action television drama and films and Okita Sogo in the Gintama live-action films.
+His breakthrough roles include Sogo Okita in the Gintama live-action films, King Eisei/Hyou in Kingdom and Manjiro 'Mikey' Sano in the Tokyo Revengers (film).
 He is known for his expressive eyes and natural acting style.
-He is also known for his roles in tokusatsu, including his role as Ryūsei Sakuta, the Kamen Rider Meteor in Kamen Rider Fourze.
+He is also known for his role in tokusatsu, as Ryusei Sakuta/Kamen Rider Meteor in Kamen Rider Fourze.

+Early life

+Yoshizawa was born on February 1, 1994, in Tokyo, Japan.
+His family consists of his mother, father, an older brother, and two younger brothers.
+Yoshizawa is skilled in second dan in kendo, which he has been practicing for over nine years.

 Career

+Yoshizawa won the "Right-on" award at the Amuse National Audition, also known as "Amuse National Audition 2009 THE PUSH!
+Man," according to a Facebook post in 2009.
+He competed against 31,514 other applicants.
+It was said that Yoshizawa's mother who pushed him to join the audition and applied for him by herself.

-In the beginning of 2011, Yoshizawa made his debut in Sign with other amuse actors like Dori Sakurada and Takuya Uehara.
+In the beginning of 2011, Yoshizawa made his entertainment debut in Sign with other amuse actors like Dori Sakurada and Takuya Uehara.
 In the second half of that year, he starred in Kingyo Club.
 He went on to portray Ryūsei Sakuta in Kamen Rider Fourze, making his debut in the seventeenth episode.
 Yoshizawa was interviewed on his role by Uchūsen, the interview being featured in the 135th issue.
 Yoshizawa revealed his inspiration behind his character's split personality and his first experience in ADR recording.
 Yoshizawa compared his character to that of Light Yagami from Death Note.
-Yoshizawa also watched Bruce Lee films as a reference as his character frequently performed the trademark kiai of "Howatchā" (ホワッチャーッ) when firing punches or kicks.
+He also watched Bruce Lee films as a reference, as his character frequently performed the trademark kiai of "Howatchā" (ホワッチャーッ) when firing punches or kicks.

-In 2017, he portrayed the role of Shinsengumi 1st Division Captain Okita Sogo in the 2017 live-action film of the popular manga series Gintama, and reprised the role in the sequel, Gintama 2, in 2018.